 A group of 143 graduating Honors students will be recognized in the company of their parents, families, guests and university dignitaries.
 Graduation distinctions for each student are listed below.

 Graduating seniors Marti Jo Boren of Sherwood and Beau Belcher of Benton will make remarks on behalf of their Honors peers at the ceremony.

 In addition, the Honors Professor of the Year 2022 will be announced.
 Honors students nominate professors and vote to select the recipient.

 There are three distinctions in graduating from the Honors College — Graduating in University Honors, Graduating in Honors, and earning the Honors Certificate.

 Graduating in University Honors

 Those designated ‘Graduating in University Honors’ have successfully defended an Honors senior thesis, completed a minimum of 24 credit hours in Honors coursework, and are graduating with a 3.50 or higher cumulative grade point average.
-This distinction is recognized on their diplomas and their formal academic transcripts.
-These students are also presented with a gold Honors medallion and a certificate in recognition of their accomplishment.
+This distinction is recognized on their diplomas and academic transcripts.
+These students also receive a gold Honors medallion and recognition certificate.

 Those graduating in University Honors are: